North Dakota First-Time Home Buying Assistance Programs & Grants for 2024

 By Susan Guillory

 Thinking about moving to North Dakota?
 The state has a lot going for it.
-In addition to tons of open space, gorgeous landscapes, and a relaxed way of life, the cost of living is low (it’s 1.21 times less expensive than the U.S. average) and so is the tax rate.
+In addition to tons of open space, gorgeous landscapes, and a relaxed way of life, the cost of living is lower than the U.S. average and so is the tax rate.

-While home prices in the state have increased 40.4% in less than a decade, that growth is slowing slightly.
-In the last year, the median home value rose just 1.4%, to $235,998.
+Home prices in the state dropped ever so slightly in the year ending February 2024 and the average home value in North Dakota is now $248,022, according to Zillow.
 That means there are plenty of opportunities to find your affordable dream home in North Dakota.

 This home buying guide was created with the first time home buyer in North Dakota in mind.
 It includes both state and federal housing programs that can help with a mortgage, down payment, and closing costs.